 The artist Joan Jonas, who represented the U.S. at the 2015 Biennale, returns to Venice this spring to inaugurate a new global oceanic center, Ocean Space.
-Jonas is inaugurating the TBA21– Academy-supported platform, housed in the restored Church of San Lorenzo, with Moving Off the Land II.
+Jonas fills the TBA21– Academy-supported platform, housed in the restored Church of San Lorenzo, with Moving Off the Land II.

 The installation, which opened to the public on March 24, investigates the current state of the sea’s vast ecosystem through video, drawing, sound, and spoken word.
-On May 7, the artist will activate the exhibition with a performance to coincide with the launch of the 58th Venice Biennale.
+On May 7, the artist further activated the exhibition with a performance to coincide with the launch of the 58th Venice Biennale.

 JOAN JONAS: I was asked by Stefanie Hessler, the curator for TBA21–Academy, three years ago to do a performance piece on the oceans.
 It was first performed in Kochi, India, and then in Vienna and Iceland before it came to the Tate and then New York.